STRESS Quick Fix

 Tulsi, or Tulasi :: Holy Basil

-There are more adaptogenic herbs… just do a search in Google to find the best one for you…
+There are more adaptogenic herbs…read about them all to find the best one for you…

 STRESS Quick Fix :: Foods

-Good fats are vital for a healthy nervous system.
+Good fats, like the Essential Fatty Acid, Omega 3 are vital for a healthy nervous system.
 If you don’t eat enough good fats you will suffer from anxiety.

 Too much sugar and caffeine cause anxiety, so cut them out or reduce their consumption.